Dowell-Lab/srworkshop/day10/worksheets/Day10_genelist_to_publication.md

 ### First, is a gene list good for anything?
 YES!!
 A gene list is good for lots of things!
-Here are the top things to use it for: <br>
+Here are the top things to use it for: <br><br>
 **1. Check your positive and negative controls.** Every experiment should have control genes you expect to change in a predictable way.
 Make sure your controls are acting as you expect.
-You don't want to analyze a dataset if your treatment didn't even work. <br>
+You don't want to analyze a dataset if your treatment didn't even work. <br><br>
 **2. Are the top changing genes interesting to people in your field?** Sometimes the most differentially expressed genes are a direct hint as to what sort of changes are going on in your experiment.